Nothing Is Impossible (Planetshakers song)

 "Nothing Is Impossible" is a song by Australian contemporary worship band Planetshakers.
-It was released on August 9, 2011, as the lead single from their live album, Nothing Is Impossible (2011).
+First appearing on their live album "Deeper" in 2009, it was then released on August 9, 2011, as the lead single from their live album, Nothing Is Impossible (2011).

 The song also appeared on the album on the Planetshakers Kids album Nothing Is Impossible (2013), on the album Nada Es Imposible (2014), on the album Outback Worship Sessions, on the album Momentum (Live in Manila) (2016), on the album Heaven on Earth, Part 3, on the album Heaven on Earth, on the album Deeper (2009) and it also appears in the album Beautiful Saviour (2008).
 The song was written by Joth Hunt.

 Composition

 The song was written by Joth Hunt.

-In 2011, Planetshakers released the song Nothing Is Impossible, the song was recorded live, Joth Hunt featuring Israel Houghton leading the worship song, from the album Nothing Is Impossible (2011).
+In 2011, Planetshakers released "Nothing Is Impossible".
+The song was recorded live, with Joth Hunt featuring Israel Houghton leading the worship song, and was included on the album Nothing Is Impossible (2011).

-In 2014, Planetshakers released the song Nada Es Imposible, the song was recorded in studio, Joth Hunt featuring Lucía Parker leading the worship song, from the album Nada Es Imposible (2014), the band's first album in Spanish.
+In 2014, Planetshakers released "Nada Es Imposible", which was recorded in the studio.
+Joth Hunt featuring Lucía Parker led the worship song, and it was included on the album Nada Es Imposible (2014), the band's first album in Spanish.

-In the 2015, Planetshakers released the song Nothing Is Impossible in a pop-style, songwriter Joth Hunt added some more lyrics to the song, featured on the album Outback Worship Sessions.
+In the 2015, Planetshakers released "Nothing Is Impossible" in a pop style, with Hunt adding some more lyrics to the song.
+It was featured on the album Outback Worship Sessions.

-In the 2016, Planetshakers released Nothing Is Impossible in an electronic style, featured on the album Momentum (Live in Manila).
+In the 2016, Planetshakers released "Nothing Is Impossible" in an electronic style, which was featured on the album Momentum (Live in Manila).

-In the 2018, Planetshakers released Nothing Is Impossible the first remix in (EDM Remix) an electronic dance style, appears in the album Heaven on Earth.
+In the 2018, Planetshakers released an EDM remix of "Nothing Is Impossible", which appears on the album Heaven on Earth.